Scott Adams (game designer): Later work

 Since the late 1980s, Scott Adams has worked as a senior programmer for AVISTA in Platteville, Wisconsin.

 In 2013, Scott Adams released the Bible-based The Inheritance, his first game in over ten years.
 As in most of his other games, the player is the protagonist of a novel-like story and helps events unfold in a text adventure set.
 However, this new game also includes sound.
 In a 2018 interview Adams said he had not been happy with the game as it was released so had withdrawn it from the market whilst it was rewritten.

 In July 2016, Adams created a new company called Clopas to begin publishing games in a new genre he called "Conversational Adventure Games".
 These games were similar to his early text adventure games, except that they now supported full natural language sentences.
-The first game he put out under company was Escape The Gloomer, a game published in collaboration with Soma Games for their Lost Legends of Redwall series.
+The first game he put out under this company was Escape The Gloomer, a game published in collaboration with Soma Games for their Lost Legends of Redwall series.